fish-shell/hexponent/README.md

 # Hexponent
 A library to parse hexadecimal floating point numbers.

+## Documentation
+Documentation can be found on at https://docs.rs/hexponent/

 ## Todo
 - Switch to `thiserror` for errors
 - Implement warnings